sockjs/websocket-multiplex/README.md

 Invalid messages like wrong unsubscriptions or publishes to a _topic_ to which a client was not subscribed to are simply ignored.

-This protocol assumes that both parties are genrally willing to copperate and no party can express any kind of errors.
+This protocol assumes that both parties are generally willing to cooperate and that no party makes errors.
 All invalid messages should be ignored.

-It's important to notice that the namespace is shared between both parties and it is not a good idea to use the same topic names on the client and on the server side.
-Both parties may express a will to unsubscribe itself or other party from a topic.
+It's important to notice that the namespace is shared between both parties.
+It is not a good idea to use the same topic names on the client and on the server side because both parties may unsubscribe the other from a topic.